codecurious-bln/basic-curriculum/app/index.md

 Now make sure you saved your files and refresh the browser to see what was changed.
 You can also change the HTML & CSS further.

 <span class="lead coach">Coach: Talk a little about CSS and layouts.</span>

+# 4. Adding picture uploads

+We need to install a piece of software to let us upload files in Rails.

+Open `Gemfile` in the project directory using your text editor and under the line

+    gem 'sqlite3'

+add

+    gem 'carrierwave'

+<span class="lead coach">Coach: Explain what libraries are and why they are useful.
+Describe what open source software is.</span>

+In the terminal run:

+    bundle

+Now we can generate the code for handling uploads.
+In the terminal run:

+    rails generate uploader Picture

+At this point you need to restart the Rails server process in the terminal.

+Hit **CTRL-C** in the terminal to quit the server.
+Once it has stopped, you can press the up arrow to get to the last command entered, then hit enter to start the server again.

+This is needed for the app to load the added library.

+Open `app/models/idea.rb` and under the line

+    class Idea < ActiveRecord::Base

+add

+    mount_uploader :picture, PictureUploader

+Open `app/views/ideas/_form.html.erb` and change

+    <%= f.text_field :picture %>

+to

+    <%= f.file_field :picture %>

+In your browser, add new idea with a picture.
+When you upload a picture it doesn’t look nice because it only shows a path to the file, so let’s fix that.

+Open `app/views/ideas/show.html.erb` and change

+    <%= @idea.picture %>

+to

+    <%= image_tag(@idea.picture_url, :width => 600) if @idea.picture.present? %>

+Now refresh your browser to see what changed.

+<span class="lead coach">Coach: Talk a little about HTML.</span>